rizac/eGSIM/README.md

 (then, proceed with the normal workflow: run tests, fix new bugs and then `git push`, an so on).
-When done, move to `smtk` and "fix" the "egsim" branch to point to the current commit: `git checkout egsim && git merge master`.
+When done, if the "egsim" branch of `smtk` has been left behing "master":
+`git checkout egsim && git merge master && git push`.